Organising Legal Support

 All police liaison should have the authority and permission of the activist group.

-Be clear about how much authority you have to speak, negotiate or mediate on behalf of your group and don’t overstep it.
+Be clear about how much authority you have to speak and negotiate on behalf of your group and don’t overstep it.

 All police liaison should be done in pairs of people – never liaise with police alone.